HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 {{ figure_markup(
    image="robots-usage-presentation.png",
    caption="Breakdown of robots.txt status codes Googlebot encountered.", description="Screenshot showing the percentage of robots.txt status codes encountered by Googlebot.
 Taken from 2019 data, 69% of sites were Good and utilized status code 200 or returned 404 for open access.
-As much as 5% were Temporarily OK returning 5xx on robots.txt.
+As many as 5% were Temporarily OK returning 5xx on `robots.txt`.
 As much as 26% of sites were Unreachable.", width=609, height=313
    )